ivoinestrachan/betterperson/README.md

 ## Installation & Setup

 ### 1. How to Install on Chrome
+- Make sure to change the name of your folder when you clone the repo
 - Click the **︙** dots on the top right
 - Click More Tools
 - Click Extensions